douglasgreen/pagemaker/README.md

 * All colors go into the themes directory.
 * All functions go into `pm_functions.js`.
 * Each CSS or JS in each element file starts with a top-level ID or class selector to prevent conflicts.
+* JS has an event queue for structure.

 ```
 public/styles/pm_normalize.css